 By Dianna Sanchez

-I recently attended a reading by Daniel Jose Older and Zoraida Cordova at which they both talked about their first novels.
+A few years back, I attended a reading by Daniel Jose Older and Zoraida Cordova at which they both talked about their first novels.
 Older revealed that actually Shadowshaper was the first novel he wrote, but it wasn’t publishable in its original form, so he set it aside and sold Half-Resurrection Blues as his debut novel.
 When he went back to Shadowshaper later, he realized why it hadn’t sold.
 “I put every idea I had into it.
 I mean EVERYTHING,” he said.
 All the random weirdness he’d experienced as a New York City EMT went into that book, creating a shadow NYC, and it was an incoherent mess.

 This sounded terribly familiar to me.
 The first draft of my first novel, A Witch’s Kitchen was all over the place, too.
 Everything I’d ever wanted to say as a writer came bubbling out of me, and I’d toss it in.
 Why not?
 But much of it made no sense.
 I had wild random characters jump in and hijack the plot.
 I threw in irrelevant side plots.
 I even added a (gasp!) secret twin at the end.
 Excuse me, I have to hit my head against the wall for a few minutes to eradicate my shame.